Granulomatosis with Polyangiitis

 The cause of Granulomatosis with Polyangiitis is unknown.

 Granulomatosis with Polyangiitis has symptoms similar to a number of other disorders,

 which may make it difficult to diagnose.
 However, for the most effective and successful

 treatment, early diagnosis is critical.

 It is the combination of symptoms, results of physical examinations, laboratory tests,

 x-rays and sometimes a biopsy (sample) of affected tissue (skin, nose, sinus, lung,

-or kidney) that together prove the diagnosis of Wegener's granulomatosis.
-Following
+or kidney) that together prove the diagnosis of Granulomatosis with Polyangiitis.

-treatment, these factors are also critical in judging whether the disease is active
+Following treatment, these factors are also critical in judging whether the disease

 A positive blood test for antineutrophil cytoplasmic antibodies (ANCA) can support